-I will work with all on protocol - says new Northern Ireland secretary
+NI Protocol: New NI secretary says he will work with everyone on issues

 Mr Heaton-Harris said he wanted to "negotiate a solution" with the EU but the government would still legislate at Westminster if this did not happen.

-The Northern Ireland secretary told MPs at his first Northern Ireland Questions that the "best way forward" for Northern Ireland was to have a functioning executive.

-Later, in response to a question from the SDLP's Colum Eastwood, the prime minister said she wanted to "work with all of the parties in Northern Ireland to get the executive and the assembly back up and running so we can collectively deliver for the people of Northern Ireland".
+In response to a question from the SDLP's Colum Eastwood, Ms Truss said she wanted to "work with all of the parties in Northern Ireland to get the executive and the assembly back up and running so we can collectively deliver for the people of Northern Ireland".

-"But in order to do that we do need to fix the issues of the Northern Ireland Protocol which has damaged the balance between the communities in Northern Ireland," she added
+"But in order to do that we do need to fix the issues of the Northern Ireland Protocol which has damaged the balance between the communities in Northern Ireland," she said.

 "I'm determined to get on with doing that and determined to work with all parties to find that resolution."